-The control valve extends and retracts the wedge or push block to split the wood.
+The control valve extends and retracts the push block to split the wood.
 The lever on the valve has three positions-Extend, Neutral, and Retract.

-Fig. 11 - Splitter Control Valve
+Fig. 10-Splitter Control Valve

-- 1. Push the lever forward (toward the wood) and hold to extend the wedge and split the wood. - Pull the lever fully back to retract the wedge.
-When retracting, a detent holds the lever until the wedge / push block fully returns, providing hands-free operation. - 3.
-Once the wedge is fully retracted, the lever spring-returns to neutral.
+- 1. Push the lever forward (toward the wood) and hold to extend the push block and split the wood. - Pull the lever fully back to retract the push block.
+When retracting, a detent holds the lever until the push block fully returns, providing hands-free operation. - 3.
+Once the push block is fully retracted, the lever spring-returns to neutral.